Sabril Side Effects

 Generic Name: vigabatrin

-Note: This document contains side effect information about vigabatrin.
-Some of the dosage forms listed on this page may not apply to the brand name Sabril.
+Note: This page contains side effects data for the generic drug vigabatrin.
+It is possible that some of the dosage forms included below may not apply to the brand name Sabril.

 For the Consumer

 Applies to vigabatrin: oral powder, oral powder for solution, oral tablet

 As well as its needed effects, vigabatrin (the active ingredient contained in Sabril) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking vigabatrin, check with your doctor immediately:More common

 - blurred vision